The following Construction practice note produced in partnership with Gowling WLG provides comprehensive and up to date legal information covering:

 The information in the File should therefore be sufficiently clear and targeted to allow any future construction work to be carried out without risk to health and safety.

 Please note that the use of the term ‘client’ in this Practice Note is synonymous with ‘employer’ as used in other Practice Notes in this context.
-‘Client’ is used here to facilitate reference to the Regulations.
+‘Client’ is used here to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.